 Can do attitude

-It will happen throughout your career that your boss will ask you to do something that you either have never done before or that goes beyond your regular to-do list.
-When these situations happen, people react in two ways: some say I have never done it before and start complaining and getting stressed and nervous and others say “Okay, no problem, I have never done it before but I’ll figure it out.”
-Embracing a “can-do” attitude means approaching tasks and obstacles with the belief that they can be overcome.
+Embracing the “can-do” attitude means approaching tasks and obstacles with the belief that they can be overcome.
 It’s a commitment to seeking solutions, taking initiative, and persisting even in the face of adversity.
-It goes without saying that companies prefer that kind of people.
-Whenever my boss assigned me something new that went beyond my comfort zone, I always said yes and saw that as an opportunity to demonstrate my adaptability as well as my ability to overcome new challenges.
+It goes without saying that companies prefer that kind of people, and it’s one of the best attitudes you need to succeed in fashion.
+Whenever my boss assigned me something new that went beyond my comfort zone, I always said yes and saw it as an opportunity to demonstrate my adaptability as well as my ability to overcome new challenges.
 This allowed me to get assigned more responsibilities and thus become an essential part of the team even when I was just an intern.
-Don’t be easily replaceable if you want to keep your job or get a promotion.
-Remember that automatic tasks can easily be passed onto someone else, so it’s everything you do beyond those and your way of approaching situations that will make you stand apart from other people and thus get promotions.

 Problem-solving

-This goes hand-in-hand with the can-do attitude, but besides having the motivation to do a difficult task for you, (which is halfway to success!) you should then know how to solve the problem.
-Of course, as an intern or assistant, you won’t be dealing with too hard situations with the budget, the stakeholders, or something similar, but even at entry-level positions, you will likely face some kind of problem in your daily routine that needs to be fixed.
-For example, there is an issue with the formula in Excel and you can’t see all the right data unless you fix it.
-(P.S Excel is the n#1 skill in fashion, so you will likely use it on a daily basis.
-If you don’t know how, you can learn in my Excel for fashion course here.)
+For example, imagine there is an issue with the formula in Excel and you can’t see all the right data unless you fix it.
+(P.S You know how to use Excel for Fashion, right?)
 Or say an item has been lost during the editorial photoshoot, and you have to find it to return to the brand.
 You can encounter many issues at your job or internship in fashion, from minor to bigger ones.
-Sometimes you will have to fix them yourself because your boss doesn’t have the time, for example, and sometimes you have to find the right person who will help you.
-In any case, having problem-solving skills means not panicking in the face of difficulty, understanding the issue, building a plan of how to fix it, and solving it quickly or seeking for help.
+Sometimes, you will have to fix them yourself because your boss won’t have the time to deal with this themselves.
+In any case, being a problem solver means not panicking in the face of difficulty, building a plan of how to fix the issue, and solving it quickly.
+It’s okay to ask colleagues for help; what matters is showing you noticed the problem and showed interest in helping to solve it.

 Read and listen